Losant/application-templates/README.md

 * Implementation best practices.
 * Starting points for your own applications.

+## Deprecation Notice

+This repository has been deprecated.
+The templates found in this repository have been moved to the [Losant Templates](https://github.com/Losant/losant-templates) repository.

 ## How to Use Losant Application Templates

 For all sandbox and enterprise users within Losant's managed cloud environment, these templates will appear directly in the Losant user interface whenever you add a new application.